Gimme Danger: Development and production

 Jarmusch began working on the documentary almost a decade prior to the film's release.
 The project began after Osterberg expressed that if a film were to be made about The Stooges, he would prefer Jarmusch to make it.

 Gimme Danger mixes archival photos and footage and cutout style animation alongside reunion-era interviews with the surviving band members and footage of their 2010 induction into the Rock and Roll Hall of Fame.
 The documentary is titled after a song on the 1973 Raw Power album.

 Release

 In April 2016, Amazon Studios acquired distribution rights to the film. with Magnolia Pictures co-distributing the film.
 The film had its world premiere at the Cannes Film Festival on May 19, 2016.
 It also screened at the Toronto International Film Festival on September 8, 2016. and the New York Film Festival on October 5, 2016.
 The film was released on October 28, 2016.

 Critical reception

 Gimme Danger received positive reviews from film critics.
-It holds a "certified fresh" approval rating of 95% on review aggregator website Rotten Tomatoes, based on 100 reviews, with an average rating of 7/10.
-On Metacritic, the film holds a rating of 72 out of 100, based on 23 critics, indicating "generally favorable reviews".
+It holds an approval rating of 95% on review aggregator website Rotten Tomatoes, based on 100 reviews, with an average rating of 7/10.
+On Metacritic, the film holds a rating of 72 out of 100, based on 23 critics.